danfmihai/packer-images-ami/README.md

 # Packer-images
-will create a json file
+The json file image.json will create an AMI image as EBS on AWS